Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 3 - Mongols in China, The Yuan Dynasty.md

 Khubilai’s Rise to Power
 - Elected Great Khan after his older brother died suddenly in 1260
-- Challenegd by another younger brother Arigh Boke
+- Challenged by another younger brother Arigh Boke
 - Between 1260-1264, costly and lengthy campaigns to suppress this challenge
 	- Victory derived from controlling food from Arigh Boke as opposed to any battle
 	- Needed to re-invent himself into a committed sovereign of a sedentary society